-Trinity Academy Cathedral understands that Female Genital Mutilation (FGM) comprises all procedures involving partial or total removal of the external female genitalia, and know that FGM is illegal in the UK, is a form of child abuse and has long-lasting harmful consequences.
+Trinity Academy understands that Female Genital Mutilation (FGM) comprises all procedures involving partial or total removal of the external female genitalia, and know that FGM is illegal in the UK, is a form of child abuse and has long-lasting harmful consequences.
 The academy is aware that Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers to report to the police where they discover that FGM appears to have been carried out on a girl under 18 years of age.
 This mandatory duty commenced in October 2015.

 Staff are trained in the awareness of the indicators of FGM.
 If they were to directly observe (if involved in intimate care) or indirectly become aware of other potential indicators they must follow the normal safeguarding process and Child Protection procedures passing this information to the Designated Safeguarding Lead (DSL) immediately.
-The DSL will then assess this information and make appropriate referrals to MASH and the Police as per their mandatory reporting duty.
+The DSL will then assess this information and make appropriate referrals to MAST and the Police as per their mandatory reporting duty.
+Staff will not undertake any examination of a pupil.